M16 rifle: Reliability

 In December 2006, the Center for Naval Analyses (CNA) released a report on U.S. small arms in combat.
 The CNA conducted surveys on 2,608 troops returning from combat in Iraq and Afghanistan over the past 12 months.
 Only troops who had fired their weapons at enemy targets were allowed to participate.
 1,188 troops were armed with M16A2 or A4 rifles, making up 46 percent of the survey.
 75 percent of M16 users (891 troops) reported they were satisfied with the weapon.
 60 percent (713 troops) were satisfied with handling qualities such as handguards, size, and weight.
 Of the 40 percent dissatisfied, most were with its size.
-Only 19 percent of M16 users (226 troops) reported a stoppage, while 80 percent of those that experienced a stoppage said it had little impact on their ability to clear the stoppage and re-engage their target.
-Half of the M16 users experienced failures of their magazines to feed.
-83 percent (986 troops) did not need their rifles repaired while in theater.
-71 percent (843 troops) were confident in the M16's reliability, defined as level of soldier confidence their weapon will fire without malfunction, and 72 percent (855 troops) were confident in its durability, defined as level of soldier confidence their weapon will not break or need repair.
-Both factors were attributed to high levels of soldiers performing their own maintenance.
+Only 19 percent of M16 users (226 troops) reported a stoppage, while 80 percent of those that experienced a stoppage said it had little effect on their ability to clear the stoppage and re-engage their target.
+Half of the M16 users experienced failures in their magazines to feed.
+83 percent (986 troops) did not need their rifles repaired while in the theater.
+71 percent (843 troops) were confident in the M16's reliability, defined as a level of soldier confidence their weapon will fire without malfunction, and 72 percent (855 troops) were confident in its durability, defined as a level of soldier confidence their weapon will not break or need repair.
+Both factors were attributed to high levels of soldiers performing their maintenance.
 60 percent of M16 users offered recommendations for improvements.
-Requests included greater bullet lethality, new-built instead of rebuilt rifles, better quality magazines, decreased weight, and a collapsible stock.
+Requests included greater bullet lethality, newly built instead of rebuilt rifles, better-quality magazines, decreased weight, and a collapsible stock.
 Some users recommended shorter and lighter weapons such as the M4 carbine.
 Some issues have been addressed with the issuing of the Improved STANAG magazine in March 2009, and the M855A1 Enhanced Performance Round in June 2010.

 In early 2010, two journalists from The New York Times spent three months with soldiers and Marines in Afghanistan.
 While there, they questioned around 100 infantry troops about the reliability of their M16 rifles, as well as the M4 carbine.
 The troops did not report reliability problems with their rifles.
-While only 100 troops were asked, they engaged in daily fighting in Marja, including least a dozen intense engagements in Helmand Province, where the ground is covered in fine powdered sand (called "moon dust" by troops) that can stick to firearms.
+While only 100 troops were asked, they engaged in daily fighting in Marja, including at least a dozen intense engagements in Helmand Province, where the ground is covered in fine powdered sand (called "moon dust" by troops) that can stick to firearms.
 Weapons were often dusty, wet, and covered in mud.
 Intense firefights lasted hours with several magazines being expended.
 Only one soldier reported a jam when his M16 was covered in mud after climbing out of a canal.
 The weapon was cleared and resumed firing with the next chambered round.
 Furthermore, the Marine Chief Warrant Officer responsible for weapons training and performance of the Third Battalion, Sixth Marines, reported that "We've had nil in the way of problems; we've had no issues", with his battalion's 350 M16s and 700 M4s.